 It is important to request these documents at least one week before the application deadline.

 If you need a language proficiency certificate, you can obtain it by taking a test at the SLAM, the University Language Centre.

 Visit the dedicated SLAM pages for test dates and registration procedures.

-The calendar is published in the Erasmus section dedicated to each area of Study.
+The calendar of any specific meetings organized by individual instructors is published and regularly updated in the Erasmus sections dedicated to each study area.